postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 1. Select **Save Message**.
 1. The message title ("New Message" by default) is editable.
 Enter a new title and press Return.

-To load a saved message:
+To load a saved message, do the following:

 1. Open the **Saved Messages** pane next to the editor pane.
 1. Select a saved message.
 It will be loaded into the editor pane.